developwithpassion/fakes/README.md

   it "should not trigger its second collaborator" do
     #again, here would be another option to use a convienience test utility method
     second.never_received?(:send_message).should be_true
+    #with fakes-rspec it looks like this
+    second.should_not have_received(:send_message)
   end
  end
 end
 ```

 As you can see, in this test we want to verify that one collaborator was triggered and the other not.
+If you cared about specifying arguments it should not have been called with, you can do the same as a regular verification.